 The long-term health effects of using Ambien have been investigated in a few studies.
 This is supposed to be a short-term treatment, so anyone who is abusing Ambien is at risk for these long-term problems.
 One study found that higher doses of Ambien were associated with an increased risk of developing epilepsy, a seizure disorder.
 Another study connected Ambien use to an increased risk of development of Parkinson’s disease, a serious neurological condition.

 Yet another study has linked the use of Ambien to an increased risk of death.
 Researchers followed 10,000 people, some who used Ambien and similar sleeping aids and others who did not.
 During the time period of the study, 1 percent of non-users died, while 6 percent of users died.
 When other factors were controlled for, this significant difference still existed.
 The researchers have no explanation for the results but guess that it may be related to accidents caused by impairment or interactions with other drugs.

 The health risks of misusing and becoming dependent on Ambien are very serious.
 From unpleasant side effects to sleep activities to a fatal overdose, there are many ways in which abusing Ambien can have lasting consequences for health.
 Treatment for addiction can help anyone learn to stop misusing substances, especially when care is tailored to individuals and involves a range of types of treatment that address all of a person’s needs.

-Residential treatment is common for substance use disorders because it provides a safe place to get treated for a long period of time, preparing individuals to make big life changes.
+Residential treatment for Ambien addiction provides a safe place to get treated for a long period of time, preparing individuals to make big life changes.
 Treatment may include various types of therapy, medical care, holistic treatments, alternative therapies, group and family support, and diagnosis and management of any additional mental or physical health problems.
 With a personalized approach and a range of treatment strategies, someone who is struggling with Ambien addiction can learn to stop, while also minimizing the health risks associated with this prescription drug.